 There are both natural and man-made fibre types, no one fibre is best for everyone.

-The best carpet choice for you will depend on how much traffic it will get, where it will be and of course, your budget.
+The best carpet choice for you will depend on a number of things.
+How much traffic it will get, where it will be and of course, your budget.

 We are going to go into more detail for the 3 major fibres used in Australia today.
 These are Wool, Nylon and Polypropylene.